aryan-parekh49/record-labels2/README.md

 # Crime Resolution Tracking and Reminder System

 This repository contains a prototype implementation of a microservice-based Crime Resolution Tracking System.
-The Express.js service handles crime records with automatic deadlines, overdue detection, reminder tracking, escalation of unresolved cases, and basic per-station statistics.
+The Express.js service handles crime records with automatic deadlines, overdue detection, reminder tracking, escalation of unresolved cases, and basic per-station and per-officer statistics.

 ## Structure

 - `backend/` – Node.js Express service that manages crime records.
-Includes unit tests with Jest and exposes REST endpoints for reminders, escalation, per-station queries, and statistics.
+Includes unit tests with Jest and exposes REST endpoints for reminders, escalation, per-station and per-officer queries, and statistics with station breakdown.

 Further services (e.g., evidence management, notification, analytics) can be added in separate directories following a similar structure.